 - History of hormone therapy: long-term or high-quantity use of estrogen hormone replacement therapy is often tied to an increased risk of ovarian cancer.

-The experts in BIDMC’s Gynecology Oncology Program offer advanced diagnosis and treatment options for ovarian cancer, in addition to cervical, uterine and vaginal cancer.
+The experts in BIDMC's Gynecologic Oncology Program offer advanced diagnosis and treatment options for ovarian cancer, in addition to cervical, uterine and vaginal cancer.

-“Unfortunately, there are no effective screening tools for ovarian cancer,” explains BIDMC’s Jennifer Ducie, MD, gynecologic oncologist.
-“Symptoms are often non-specific and are commonly mistaken as another benign condition.”
+"Unfortunately, there are no effective screening tools available to detect ovarian cancer at an early stage," explains BIDMC's Jennifer Ducie MD, gynecologic oncologist.
+"Additionally, symptoms are often non-specific and are commonly mistaken as another benign condition."

-Ducie and Liu say, that in addition to the risk factors, women should be aware of the following symptoms:
+Garrett and Ducie say that, in addition to the risk factors, women should be aware of the following symptoms: